unrival-protocol/documentation/source/whitepaper.rst

 Introduction
 ~~~~~~~~~~~~

-Unrival seeks to pave a road to cooperation when defection seems to be, in the realest sense, the more rational choice for self-interested agents.
+Unrival seeks to pave a road to cooperation when defection seems to be, iny the realest sense, the more rational choice for self-interested agents.
 As it is meant to be realistic and not fantastic, it does so without appealing to the moral inclinations of its subjects - but instead by re-framing self-interest and laying bare latent incentives to cooperate.

 But, where agents stand to benefit maximally by cooperating, shouldn't they be doing so already?
 This may seem paradoxical, but not always.
 Think of Mutually Assured Destruction: although individual nations may prefer all-around nuclear disarmament, they'd be crazy (by this calculus) to adopt this strategy - doing so would only give other nations a leg up in the struggle for international dominance, and would be very unlikely to bring about the optimal outcome.
 Thus, in a nuclear-armed world, nations are trapped in a *race to the bottom*.